alecbodolay/fw-Deface/README.md

 # Defacing based on nnUNetv2

 Container for automated MRI defacing using a trained nnUNet model. <br>
-It is designed to run inference on NIfTI volumes (`.nii`,`.nii.gz`) and produce defaced outputs.
+It is designed to run inference on *High-Field* NIfTI volumes (`.nii`,`.nii.gz`) and produce defaced outputs.
 It is also structured to be implemented as FlyWheel Gear

 ### Container structure (basic)
 ```